A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Selection of Variable Stars

-We run the AoV algorithm with phase-binning on the full sample of stars.
-We first apply a $5\sigma$ iterative clipping to the light curve before searching for periods between $0.1$ and $100~{\rm days}$.
-We use 8 phase bins, and generate the periodogram at a frequency resolution of $0.1 / T$ where $T$ is the total time-span covered by a given light curve.
+We run the AoVHarm algorithm \citep{SchwarzenbergCzerny.96} on the full sample of stars.
+We first apply an iterative $5\sigma$ clipping to the light curve before searching for periods between $0.1$ and $100~{\rm days}$.
+We run the algorithm using a sinusoid model with no higher harmonics (it is thus comparable to DFT methods, or to the popular Lomb-Scargle technique; \citealp{Lomb.76,Scargle.82}), and generate the periodogram at a frequency resolution of $0.1 / T$ where $T$ is the total time-span covered by a given light curve.
 We then determine the peak at 10 times higher resolution.
-As our figure of merit we use the signal-to-noise ratio (S/N), with a $5\sigma$ iterative clipping applied to the periodogram in calculating the noise (the RMS of the periodogram).
-Figure~\ref{fig:AOV_SNvsP} shows the AoV S/N as a function of the peak period for various light curve subsamples.
-For comparison we also show the Monte Carlo simulation results for each subset.
-We adopt a separate selection threshold on S/N for each subsample.
+As our figure of merit we use the signal-to-noise ratio (S/N), with an iterative $5\sigma$ clipping applied to the periodogram in calculating the noise (the RMS of the periodogram).

+To select the variables we group the light curves by the post-processing applied (EPD or TFA), the CCD format (2K or 4K) and the magnitude of the source.
+We adopt a separate selection threshold on S/N for each group.
 The thresholds have the form

-The adopted values of $S/N_{0}$, $P_{0}$ and $\alpha$ are listed for each subsample in Table~\ref{tab:aovcutoff}.
+The adopted values of S/N$_{0}$ range from 20-40, while the adopted values of $\alpha$ range from 0 to $0.5$.
+We use $P_{0} = 4~{\rm days}$ for all groups.
+To establish the false alarm probability associated with these S/N thresholds, we simulated white noise light curves with time sampling drawn randomly from the HATNet light curves, calculate the AoVHarm periodogram for each simulation, and determine the S/N of the highest peak in each periodogram using the same procedure as for the real light curves.
+We find that the false alarm probability (FAP) as a function of S/N is well fitted by a function of the form:

+A cut-off at S/N$ > 20$ thus corresponds to a FAP of $\sim 2 \times 10^{-5}$ while a cut-off at S/N$ > 40$ corresponds to a FAP of $\sim 4 \times 10^{-13}$.
+The expected total number of false alarms for our sample of stars is thus fewer than 1.
+Figure~\ref{fig:AOVHarm_SNvsP} shows the AoVHarm S/N as a function of the peak period for various light curve groups.
+The adopted thresholds increase as a function of period to account for temporally correlated systematic errors in the photometry.
 In addition to this selection we also reject detections with periods near 1 sidereal day, one of its harmonics, or other periods which appear as spikes in the histogram of detected periods (the latter includes periods between 5.71 and 5.80 days).
 For composite light curves that contain both 2K and 4K observations we take

-where $f_{2K}$ and $f_{4K}$ are the fraction of points in the light curve that come from 2K and 4K observations, and $S/N_{\rm min,2K}$ and $S/N_{\rm min,4K}$ are the 2K and 4K thresholds at the period of the composite light curve.
+where $f_{\rm 2K}$ and $f_{\rm 4K}$ are the fraction of points in the light curve that come from 2K and 4K observations, and S/N$_{\rm min,2K}$ and S/N$_{\rm min,4K}$ are the 2K and 4K thresholds at the period of the composite light curve.